 The Copy Center on Campus does not currently service any buildings "off campus" since their delivery vehicle isn't "road approved."
-We request an increase in our copy budget to offset this problem.
+Deliveries are made by the Warehouse.
+We request an increase in our copy budget so that we can utilize the department's copier more which will offset the delivery problem.